CyberWarrior5466/nea/report/report.md

 ## Language Choice

 To translate 'pseudo-code' I am going ot build a *tree-walk* interpreter.
 The rough structure of my implementation is based on a book called *Crafting Interpreters* by *Robert Nystrom* which is written in *Java*.
 I have decided to use *Python* instead as it has a simple and readable syntax and is dynamically typed.
 This means I can re-use *python's* base types, which support string concatenation and integers of arbitrary precision meaning that integers will never overflow. *Python's* slower performance is not an issue as having a robust solution is higher priority and python is widely understood and is a popular language.
-Python is also multi-paradigm and supports OOP programming allowing me to model language constructs as classes, and functional programming which allows me to make my program more robust using pure functions with no side effects.
+Python is also multi-paradigm and supports OOP programming which is the main language feature I will use to structure my code.
+I also intend to use modules and split my code across multiple files to separate concerns.

 ## High level system overview